Medellin, the city that was once boasted as an example of transformation, registered an increase in homicides for the third consecutive year in 2018.

 Controversially, Gutierrez right-hand-man was sentenced to three years in prison in the beginning of the year for his ties to La Oficina.

-To make matters worse, the mayor’ friend Jorge Londoño has spurred a financial crisis as director of Medellin’s public utilities company EPM, which is investigated for losing billions of dollars at the Hidroituango dam project.
+To make matters worse, the mayor’s friend Jorge Londoño has spurred a financial crisis as director of Medellin’s public utilities company EPM, which is being investigated for losing billions of dollars at the Hidroituango dam project.

 Bad start for 2019

-2019 began as violent as the year before ended, according to local newspaper El Colombiano.
-One the first day of the year, two people were reportedly assassinated by “sicarios” in the 13th district and one person was killed in a fight in the 12th district.
+2019 began as violently as the year before ended, according to local newspaper El Colombiano.
+One the first day of the year, two people were reportedly assassinated by “sicarios” in the 13th district, and one person was killed in a fight in the 12th district.

-One dismembered body was found in the southwestern 16th district.
-According to authorities, the dismembered body had been lying on the street for a few days, which would put the total number of homicides for 2018 at 627.
+A dismembered body was found in the southwestern 16th district.
+According to authorities, the dismembered body had been lying on the street for a few days: this would put the total number of homicides for 2018 at 627.